JUnit

 #### Conver JUnit XML file

-Run [currents-convert](https://docs.currents.dev/resources/reporters/currents-cmd/currents-convert "mention") command to convert JUnit XML report to a format compatible with Currents
+Run [currents convert](/resources/reporters/currents-cmd/currents-convert.md) command to convert JUnit XML report to a format compatible with Currents

 {% endstep %}